dawsh2/mmbt/src/rules/README.md

 Process a bar event and generate a trading signal.

 Args:
-    event: Event containing a BarEvent in its data attribute
+    event: Event containing a BarEvent

 Returns:
     SignalEvent if a signal is generated, None otherwise